yougetduhpicture/yougetduhpicture/README.md

 - 👋 Hi, I’m @yougetduhpicture.
 Most people know me as Rasmus, though.
-I'm a Business Information Technology graduate from Haaga-Helia.
-And work currently with Us.
+I'm currently rocking the world as a bass player in Us.
-- 👀 I’m interested in programming, UX/UI design, music, branding, photography...
+- 👀 I’m interested in programming, UX/UI design, music, branding, reading and photography
-- 🌱 Getting my stacks together.
+- 🌱 I've been learning full-stack development for the past few years, and the next thing I'll learn is writing tests
-- 💞️ I’m looking to collaborate on programming and usability projects.
+- 💞️ I can help you with programming and usability projects.
 - 📫 You can reach me via email: ruonakoski.rasmus@gmail.com

 <!---